 - Click the Share icon at the top right (indicated by a person silhouette with a ‘+’)

-- To the right of the future owner’s name, click the icon with the down arrow and change it to “Is owner”.
+- To the right of the future owner’s name, click the icon with the down arrow and change it to “Make owner”.

-- Click Save changes for the transfer to take effect.
+- Click Done for the transfer to take effect.